Leberkasrechner/Data/README.md

 # Leberkasrechner Map Data

-## Introduction
+## Overview

-At Leberkasrechner, we prioritize user privacy and data efficiency.
-We understand the importance of having large datasets for our maps, and the challenges that come with creating vector tiles from these datasets.
-To address this, we self-host our tile-server and have decided to release ready-to-use ```.mbtiles``` files to the public.
+Leberkasrechner is committed to user privacy and efficient data usage.
+Recognizing the need for extensive datasets for our maps and the challenges of creating vector tiles, we have taken the initiative to self-host our tile-server and release public-ready `.mbtiles` files.

-## Methodology
+## Process

-Our process involves using OpenStreetMap (OSM) data in the form of .pbf files, which we source from [Geofabrik's OSM exports](https://download.geofabrik.de).
-We then convert these files into .mbtiles using Planetiler.
-The resulting .mbtiles files can be easily loaded into a tileserver like Tileserver-GL, providing a seamless experience for users.
+We utilize OpenStreetMap (OSM) data, specifically .pbf files, obtained from Geofabrik's OSM exports.
+These files are converted into .mbtiles using Planetiler.
+The resulting .mbtiles files are compatible with a tileserver like Tileserver-GL, ensuring a smooth user experience.

+## Datasets
+- [Germany](https://data.leberkasrechner/Germany.mbtiles) (approximately 2.8 GB in size)

-## Download
+## Download Information

-Our download server is located in Vienna.
-This ensures fast and reliable access to the data files.
-Please note that due to the large size of the datasets, downloads may take some time.
-Nor can we guarantee that the data is up to date.
+Our download server is based in Vienna, providing quick and reliable access to the data files.
+However, due to the large size of the datasets, please be aware that downloads may require some time.
+We also cannot assure the up-to-dateness of the data.

+## Contribution to Open-Source Community
-We hope this initiative will not only enhance the user experience but also contribute to the open-source community by providing valuable map data resources.
-We welcome feedback and contributions to improve this project.
+We believe this initiative will not only improve the user experience but also contribute to the open-source community by offering valuable map data resources.
+We are open to feedback and contributions to enhance this project.

 ## Disclaimer

-Please ensure you comply with the terms of use and licensing requirements of the data sources and tools used in this project.
-Leberkasrechner is not responsible for any misuse or violations.
+Users are advised to adhere to the terms of use and licensing requirements of the data sources and tools used in this project.
+Leberkasrechner disclaims responsibility for any misuse or violations.